CFerrerCava/my-first-swift-ui-app/README.md

 You can find here:
   - Create chat UI with chatbot API, using alamofire like http package
+  - Creation of sliding up panel similar in flutter
   - Integrations and interactions with map with animations
   - Use of primary types of Stack like VStack, HStack, LazyStack
   - Archithecture as childs, views, files like utils